Skip to Main Content

 (2) If the revocation was due to the permittee being prohibited from possessing a firearm under federal or state law, the sheriff shall send notice to the Alabama State Law Enforcement Agency, in a form prescribed by the commission, for entry into the state firearms prohibited person database.
 Upon receipt of a notice of revocation, the Alabama State Law Enforcement Agency shall update the state firearms prohibited person database to reflect that revocation and shall also enter a "Firearms Prohibited Person" notice into the state firearms prohibited person database in the same manner as provided under subdivision (d)(5).

-(3) Upon revocation of a permit, the sheriff of the county of residence of the permittee or any other law enforcement officer with a reasonable opportunity shall make reasonable efforts to confiscate the permit card.
+(3) Upon revocation of a permit, the sheriff of the county of residence of the permittee or any other law enforcement officer, with a reasonable opportunity, shall make reasonable efforts to confiscate the permit card.

 (j)(1) An individual who has been denied a permit under subsection (d), an individual whose permit has been revoked under subsections (g) or (i), or any individual who is listed on the state firearms prohibited person database may appeal the denial, revocation, or database entry to the district court of the county where the individual resides.
 During the court's review of the decision, the sheriff of the county of residence of the individual shall have the burden of proving by clear and convincing evidence that possession of a pistol or firearm by the individual would be in violation of state or federal law or that the individual otherwise should not possess a permit based on the factors provided for issuance under subsection (c).

-(3) A court hearing an appeal under this subsection may waive court costs for the appeal if the court concludes that the appellant demonstrated a reasonable belief that he or she should not be listed on the firearms prohibited person database or that the denial or revocation was improper.
+(3) A court hearing an appeal under this subsection may waive court costs for the request if the court concludes that the appellant demonstrated a reasonable belief that he or she should not be listed on the firearms prohibited person database or that the denial or revocation was improper.

 (4)a.
-Within three days of receiving a notice of a court determination that the revocation or denial of a permit was improper, the sheriff shall issue or reissue a physical permit to the applicant in the same manner as provided in subdivision (e)(2).
+Within three days of receiving a notice of a court determination that the revocation or denial of a permit was improper, the sheriff shall issue or reissue a physical license to the applicant in the same manner as provided in subdivision (e)(2).

 b.
-Within three days of receiving a notice of a court determination that the listing of an individual on the database was improper, the sheriff shall ensure that the results of the appeal are sent to the Alabama State Law Enforcement Agency for entry in the state firearms prohibited person database.
+Within three days of receiving a notice of a court determination that the listing of an individual on the database was improper, the sheriff shall ensure that the results of the appeal are sent to the Alabama State Law Enforcement Agency for entry into the state firearms prohibited person database.

 (k) The name, address, signature, photograph, and any other personally identifying information collected from an applicant or permittee under this section shall be kept confidential, shall be exempt from disclosure under Section 36-12-40, and may only be used for law enforcement purposes except when a current permittee is charged in any state with a felony involving the use of a pistol.
 All other information on permits under this section, including information concerning the annual number of applicants, number of permits issued, number of permits denied or revoked, revenue from issuance of permits, and any other fiscal or statistical data otherwise, shall remain public writings subject to public disclosure.
 Except as provided above, the sheriff of a county and the Alabama State Law Enforcement Agency shall redact the name, address, signature, photograph, and any other personally identifying information of a permit holder before releasing a copy of a permit for a non-law enforcement purpose.
-The sheriff or the agency may charge one dollar ($1) per copy of any redacted permit record requested other than when requested for law enforcement purposes.
-To knowingly publish or release to the public in any form any information or records related to the licensing process, or the current validity of any permit, except as authorized in this subsection or in response to a court order or subpoena, is a violation of Act 2021-246 subject to misuse penalties established by rule of the commission.
+The sheriff or the agency may charge one dollar ($1) per copy of any redacted permit record requested other than when asked for law enforcement purposes.
+To knowingly publish or release to the public in any form any information or records related to the licensing process or the current validity of any permit, except as authorized in this subsection or response to a court order or subpoena, is a violation of Act 2021-246 subject to misuse penalties established by rule of the commission.

 (n)(1) If a permittee establishes residence in another state, his or her permit shall expire upon the establishment of residence in the other state.

 b.
-Notwithstanding paragraph a., if the service member's establishment of residence in the other state was a result of relocation related to the military service of that service member, and that service member thereafter re-establishes residence in Alabama, the sheriff of the county of residence, upon request of the service member, shall reinstate the lifetime concealed carry permit of that service member.
+Notwithstanding paragraph a., if the service member's establishment of residence in the other state was a result of relocation related to the military service of that service member, and that service member after that re-establishes residence in Alabama, the sheriff of the county of residence, upon request of the service member, shall reinstate the lifetime concealed carry permit of that service member.

 (p) Nothing in this section shall be construed to permit a sheriff, the Alabama State Law Enforcement Agency, or a court to disregard any federal law or regulation pertaining to the purchase or possession of a pistol or firearm.